CtrlK

 Specificity

-Names the domain (Miro) and lists some actions ('creating diagrams, documents, tables, and extracting context'), but these are somewhat generic categories rather than highly specific concrete actions like 'fill forms' or 'merge documents'.
+Names the domain (Miro MCP tools) and lists some actions (creating diagrams, documents, tables, extracting context), but these are somewhat general categories rather than highly specific concrete actions like 'create flowcharts', 'add sticky notes', or 'export board data'.

 2 / 3